Here Are All the 2019 Nobel Prize Winners

 The 2019 Nobel Peace Prize will be announced on Friday, Oct.
 11.

-2019 Prize in Economic Science
+2019 Prize in Economic Sciences

-The 2019 Prize in economic science will be announced on Monday, Oct.
+The 2019 Prize in economic sciences will be announced on Monday, Oct.
 14.